google/dart_cli_pkg/doc/standalone.md

 Output: `build/$standaloneName-$version-$os-$arch.(tar.gz|zip)`

-Creates an archive that contains all this package's entrypoints along with the Dart VM for the given operating system and architecture, with top-level scripts that can be used to invoke them.
+Creates an archive that contains all this package's entry points along with the Dart VM for the given operating system and architecture, with top-level scripts that can be used to invoke them.